Siegel-Lab/BioSmoother/Manual.md

 <figcaption> <b>Figure:</b> Smoother's Plot tools. </figcaption>
 </figure>

-- :guilabel:`Pan` enables navigation by clicking and moving the heatmap.
+- :guilabel:`Pan` enables navigation by clicking and dragging in the plots.
 - :guilabel:`Box zoom` allows to zoom into a region of interest by selecting the region with a box.
 - :guilabel:`Wheel zoom` enables zooming in and out by scrolling.
 - :guilabel:`Hover` displays information for the genomic coordinates, interaction score, and reads by group for the current bin of the heatmap. :guilabel:`Hover` also displays information of the name and colour of displayed coverage tracks and the scores for the current bins in the coverage track.